sparksis/open-voice-printer/README.md

 ### Hardware

-The only component other than a [CUPS](https://www.cups.org/) device should be a RaspberryPi or other low powered print server.
+The only component other than a [CUPS](https://www.cups.org/) compatible device should be a RaspberryPi or other low powered print server.

 ### Software